defold/doc/docs/en/manuals/lua.md

 Lua's garbage collection runs automatically in the background by default and reclaims memory that the Lua runtime has allocated.
 Collecting lots of garbage can be a time consuming task so it is good to keep down the number of objects that needs to be garbage collected:

 * Local variables are in themselves free and will not generate garbage. (i.e. `local v = 42`)
 * Each _new unique_ string creates a new object.
 Writing `local s = "some_string"` will create a new object and assign `s` to it.
-The local +s+ itself will not generate garbage, but the string object will.
+The local `s` itself will not generate garbage, but the string object will.
 Using the same string multiple times adds no additional memory cost.
 * Each time a table constructor is executed (`{ ... }`) a new table is created.
 * Executing a _function statement_ creates a closure object. (i.e. executing the statement `function () ... end`, not calling a defined function)
 * Vararg functions (`function(v, ...) end`) create a table for the ellipsis each time the function is _called_ (in Lua prior to version 5.2, or if not using LuaJIT).